 Whenever possible, we arrange for our Year 6 children to visit Aylesford Priory during their last term at school.
 This is a very peaceful and spiritual environment, giving the children time for personal reflection at a time of great change within their school life.
 A Leavers Mass is also held in the school, for all parents to attend.

 As a whole school community, we celebrate the many different aspects of religious education and the special dates of the Catholic calender throughout the year.
-We do this through whole school assemblies, Infant and Junior assemblies and through wonderful RE displays, that can be seen across the whole school.
+We do this through whole school assemblies, visits from Fr Michael and Fr Matthew for special dates, eg Ash Wednesday, Infant and Junior assemblies and through wonderful RE displays, that can be seen across the whole school.
 All our children enjoy seeing and discussing the various religious topics and events on display, making them valuable and meaningful focal points for our whole school community, with visitors to the school often commenting on the beautiful presentation of our displays.

 We regularly celebrate the many different cultures we have in school.
 We hold Cultural Weeks throughout the year, focusing on various themes, eg Food, Music and Art, and invite parents to come in to speak to children, for example to tell stories from their own culture.

 We are visited by representatives from local Catholic Secondary Schools, to speak to pupils with regards to the transition from Year 6 to Year 7, and we liaise with these secondary schools to aid smooth transition from primary to secondary school.
 We also have close links with other local primary schools, both community and church schools, regularly attending meetings and visiting schools to share good class practice and exchange ideas.